Gladys in Wonderland, a laugh-out-loud comedy of senior home antics

 Widow of 14 years, Gladys Overmeyer (Barb Kryski) is an 87-year-old vibrant woman who spends her days receiving visitors, reading the obituaries, and enjoying the sweeter things in life to include a daily chocolate dipped dough-nut with her coffee.

-Gladys speaks her mind, eats what she fancies and when Mort, better known as the angel of death (Naomi Neukom), arrives at the door to inform Gladys that her time is up, she ends up striking a bargain to stay ... and so begins the journey of what is a funny, laugh-out-loud comedy of relatable truths pertaining to senior home antics, family dynamics and what our friends really think of us.
+Gladys speaks her mind, eats what she fancies and when Mort, better known as the Angel of Death (Naomi Neukom), arrives at the door to inform Gladys that her time is up, she ends up striking a bargain to stay ... and so begins the journey of what is a funny, laugh-out-loud comedy of relatable truths pertaining to Seniors Home antics, family dynamics and what our friends really think of us.

-Naomi Neukom, plays the Angel of death with a clean cut coolness and a subtle confidence that is compelling and very watchable.
-Her reactions are believable and not over-acted, she had a nice flow in her acting choices.
+Naomi Neukom plays the Angel of Death with a clean cut coolness and a subtle confidence that is compelling and very watchable.
+Her reactions are believable and not over-acted, she had a nice low in her acting choices.

-The show stopping scene was when Gladys tells Mort that she would like to try a old folks home and meets two old biddys, Ethal (Nancy Somerville) and Lillian (Linsae Cassidy) who had the audience in tears of laughter with their physical humour as well as the conversation happening between the three of them., pretending to be non-compos-mentis to avoid arts and craftswith paper toilet rolls or croqueting.
+The show stopping scene was when Gladys tells Mort that she would like to try an old folks home and meets two old biddys, Ethel (Nancy Somerville) and Lillian (Linsae Cassidy) who had the audience in tears of laughter with their physical humour as well as the conversation happening between the three of them, pretending to be non-compos-mentis to avoid 'arts and craftswith' paper toilet rolls or crocheting.
 Honestly, I giggled for the rest of the show.
 Loved it!

 The rest of the cast supported the leads well and you could really feel that everyone on stage felt safe to explore their character in silly and comical ways.